 Additional Voluntary Contributions (AVCs)

 Contributions made by an employee to an AVC or, made by both the employer and employee in the case of a shared cost AVC (SCAVC) continue to be payable for a contract taken out before 1 April 2015 (unless the employee, or the employer in the case of a SCAVC, elects to end the contract).
 These contributions will be either a cash amount or a percentage of pensionable pay, payable per pay period.

-Where a member is paying a percentage of their pensionable pay towards their AVC and the contract was taken out before 1 April 2015 the amount deducted from their pay in each pay period will be based on their pensionable pay (as defined under the 2009 scheme) in that pay period.
+Employee contributions to AVC contracts entered into before 1 April 2015 are no longer limited to 50% of the employee’s pensionable pay.
+The maximum contribution is 100% of pensionable pay, after relevant deductions, (based on the 2015 definition of pensionable pay) irrespective of whether the AVC contract was entered into before or after 1 April 2015.

 During any period of:

 sickness or injury on reduced contractual pay or no pay, or